ianbl8/advent2022/README.md

 ## Day 4 - Amazing Analogue!
 Analogue signals, adding potentiometers to circuits and using built-in analogue to digital converters (ADC).
 Controlling LEDs with analogue signals.
 Using Pulse Width Modulation (PWM) to control LED brightness.

+## Day 5 - Hear My Code!
+Adding a buzzer and using PWM to control frequency and volume.
+Using the potentiometer to control volume.
+Using functions to avoid repeating code, and arguments with default values.
+Jingle Bells, and Never Gonna Give You Up